machine-transcreation/HILITE/README.md

 - **Intent**: Detects user intent, refines user prompts, and routes requests to suitable models
 - **Canvas**: Streamlit canvas to obtain masks for reference-image-based models

-Ensure you have the latest versions of Node.js and Python installed. <!-- Can we specify the exact versions we need? -->
+Ensure you have Node.js v20.10.0 and Python 3.12.4 installed.

 **Frontend**
 ---